aschearer/image-powertools/ReadMe.md

       -h, -?, --help             Prints this help message.
           --config=PATH          PATH to JSON configuration file.

-Just like before the program printed it's help.
+Just like before the program printed its help.
 But this time the help is scoped to the tool you invoked.
 The final piece of the puzzle is a JSON configuration file which the tool will use in order to operate.

 [1]: http://tumblestonegame.com
 [2]: download url